test-kitchen/kitchen-ec2/README.md

 [amis.json][amis_json]).
 If a default cannot be computed, then the default is `"root"`.

+### <a name="config-user-data"></a> user\_data

+Path to the user data script to feed the instance.
+Use bash to install dependencies or download artifacts before chef runs.

+The default is unset, or `nil`.

 ## <a name="example"></a> Example

 The following could be used in a `.kitchen.yml` or in a `.kitchen.local.yml`